Skip to: Don’t look away

 Don’t look away!

 The International Labour Organization estimates that 1.2 million children are victims of sexual exploitation every year.
 However, reliable data is still difficult to find.
 No country is immune to this crime.
-When you suspect child sexual exploitation or abuse in your own country, you can contact relevant local authorities or hotline.
-When you are travelling abroad and you are not familiar with reporting mechanisms in foreign country, this international reporting platform helps you to report suspicious situations at the right authorities.
+When you suspect child sexual exploitation or abuse in your own country, you can contact relevant local authorities or a hotline.
+When you are travelling abroad and you are not familiar with reporting mechanisms in a foreign country, this international reporting platform helps you to report suspicious situations at the right authorities.

 Keep children safe and report suspected child sexual abuse and exploitation!